yeady88/wats3010-skills-2/9-masonry-column-layout/README.md

 This effect has been called the masonry effect and often solved using JavaScript.
 We'll use the CSS `column` property to create the effect.
 There is a link to a JavaScript library that provides this effect for comparison.

 ## Assignment
-Start by adding a css file to the index.html
+Start by adding a css file to the index.html and creating and linking a css file to it.

 1. Start by adding the class `"mason"` to the section tag in the HTML.
 2. Center the header.